chef/chef-web-docs/snapshots/release_server_12-2/source/upgrade_server.rst

 * :ref:`Standalone <upgrade_server-id1>`
 * :ref:`High availability <upgrade_server-id2>`

-Before upgrading, please :doc:`view the notes <upgrade_server_notes>` for more background on the upgrade process from Enterprise Chef 11 to Chef server 12.
+Before upgrading, please view the notes for more background on the upgrade process from Enterprise Chef 11 to Chef server 12.

 Standalone
 -----------------------------------------------------